fsharp/fslang-design/RFCs/FS-1127-init-only-and-required-properties.md

 - Is this a breaking change?

     Yes.
 In a way.
 Currently, init-only properties can be set outside the initializer in F#, it will be a compile-time error after this change is introduced.
+However this code should never have been allowed.

 - What happens when previous versions of the F# compiler encounter this design addition as source code?